catamount-music/public-domain/README.md

 ### Using color to organize

-I use color as a visual cue to understand what a Logic Pro project contains.
+`LogicProColorScheme.png` shows how I use color as a visual cue to understand what a Logic Pro project contains.
 I assign colors to track, regions, channel strips, and markers.
-The current schene is located here: `LogicProColorScheme.png`